KnorrFG/markdown_note/readme.md

 # Markdown Note
 Markdown note is a command line tool to write notes in markdown using your favorite text editor, which can then be viewed in a browser as html.
-The html also is rendered every time you save while editing the note
+The html also is rendered every time you save while editing the note.
+Additionally it has some light weight bibliography management features.

 All Notes are stored as plaintext files in the directory that you provide as save-path in the configuration file ~/.mdnrc which will be